COVID-19 CalFresh Resources

 Have you ever wondered which sites and organizations provide CalFresh application assistance in Humboldt County?
 This fabulous new map shows the closest site to you or someone you're assisting, along with a list of contact info and dates/times assistance is available at each site.
 Click here or on the map to view/download.

 Download this full page flyer that includes the local Humboldt County DHHS Service Center phone number, a list of services available through it, and the new call center hours, which are Monday through Friday 7:30am to 5:30 pm, including lunch hour.
 Please use this phone number (1-877-410-8809) when communicating the local DHHS phone number to clients.
 Click here to download the updated flyer in English and Spanish.
 Also, if interested in it as a poster to display, click here to dowload it as an 11x17 poster in English and Spanish.

-DHHS Mobile Engagement Vehicle schedule can be downloaded from our Mobile Produce Pantry webpage.
-The Mobile Engagement Vehicle (MEV) provides an array of County services, including help applying for County programs such as CalFresh.
-The MEV travels to communities in various parts of Humboldt County to bring services closer to home.
-Food for People's Mobile Produce Pantry travels alongside the MEV, though the two sometimes have slightly differing schedules and sites.
-Please visit the Mobile Produce Pantry webpage and scroll down to the "More About the Mobile Produce Pantry" section to see the current MEV schedule specifically.
+The schedule can be downloaded from our Mobile Produce Pantry webpage.
+The Mobile Outreach Vehicle (MOV) provides an array of County services, including help applying for County programs such as CalFresh.
+The MOV travels to communities in various parts of Humboldt County to bring services closer to home.
+Food for People's Mobile Produce Pantry travels alongside the MOV, though the two sometimes have slightly differing schedules and sites.
+Please visit the Mobile Produce Pantry webpage for more information.

 - The Calfornia Guide to Food Benefits is a thorough resource on some of the technical aspects of understanding CalFresh eligibility, regulations and special situations.